Insider’s Review of Babylonstoren

 Accommodations at Babylonstoren

 Babylonstoren is a perfectly preserved Cape Dutch farm—some of the farm buildings even date back to the 17th century.
-Your garden-side private villa only adds to the charm of this place, even though it is new and quite modern.
-This idyllic hideaway has been designed to reflect the crisp simplicity of the old architecture: thatched roofs, whitewashed walls, and ornate gables complement the modern wood furniture and white fabrics.
+Your garden-side private luxury villa only adds to the charm of this place, even though it is new and quite modern.
+This idyllic pre or post safari hideaway has been designed to reflect the crisp simplicity of the old architecture: thatched roofs, whitewashed walls, and ornate gables complement the modern wood furniture and white fabrics.
 Well-stocked bookshelves, extravagantly soft bedding, and an open hearth round out the cozy serenity of each villa… it truly feels like home.

 A note for families & children